 Consult with an Attorney Experienced in Litigating Terminating Sanctions

-If you have been the victim of someone who has forged documents or otherwise manufactured evidence, it is important to speak with a real estate litigation, bankruptcy litigation, business litigation, family law, or trust, estate, and probate litigation attorney as soon as possible.
+If you have been the victim of someone who has forged documents or otherwise manufactured evidence, it is important to speak with a real estate litigation, bankruptcy litigation, business litigation, or family law attorney as soon as possible.
 Talkov Law’s litigation attorneys can be reached at (844) 4-TALKOV (825568) or info(at)talkovlaw.com

 |↑1||The full citation is Garcia v.
 Berkshire Life Ins.
 Co. of Am., No. 04-CV-01619-LTB-BNB, 2007 WL 6757307 (D. Colo.
 Nov.
 29, 2007), report and recommendation adopted, No. 04-CV-01619-LTB-BNB, 2007 WL 4578333 (D. Colo.
 Dec.
 27, 2007), amended, No. 04-CV-01619-LTB-BNB, 2008 WL 619307 (D. Colo.
 Mar.
 4, 2008), amended, No. CIV04CV-01619-LTBBNB, 2008 WL 732608 (D. Colo.
 Mar.
 18, 2008), and amended, No. CIV04CV-01619-LTBBNB, 2008 WL 732608 (D. Colo.
 Mar.
 18, 2008), and aff’d in part and remanded, 569 F.3d 1174 (10th Cir.
 2009).
 All citations herein to “Garcia” are to the Nov.
 29, 2007 decision in Garcia v.
 Berkshire Life Ins.
 Co. of Am., No. 04-CV-01619-LTB-BNB, 2007 WL 6757307 (D. Colo.
 Nov.
 29, 2007).|